 Planning a big trip?
-For some people this can be a daunting task.
-For many people this is their least favorite part of taking a trip.
+For some people, this can be a daunting task.
+For many people, this is their least favorite part of taking a trip.
 Call me strange, and I probably am, but this is one of my favorite parts.
 Everything is new and exciting, like a blank slate waiting to be filled in with all of your upcoming adventures.

 Perhaps it is for these reasons (other’s disdain for the task and my enjoyment of it) that I am typically tasked with planning trips with family and friends.
 And it is likely a result of this that I have picked up on so many tips and tricks along the way.

 Now, before I get too far into outlining my process, let me be the first to say that I am in no way claiming to be an expert.
-Unless of course you call someone who has booked a hotel up a mountain in Switzerland with little access in or out in good weather, let alone a snow storm, an expert.
+Unless of course, you call someone who has booked a hotel up a mountain in Switzerland with little access in or out in good weather, let alone a snowstorm, an expert.

 Nope, I am just a guy who has made a lot of mistakes, and learned a lot from experience and talking to others, who might have a few insights to point out.

-You always have the option to use a travel agent to book your trip, or take a group tour, as both options can make a lot of sense in some circumstances.
+You always have the option to use a travel agent to book your trip or take a group tour, as both options can make a lot of sense in some circumstances.
 However, in many cases the prices you get from a travel agent or for a group tour will give you much less bang for your buck.
 And I am all about squeezing in as much value for my travel dollar as I possibly can.

 That is why I decided to write on this topic.
 I have been extremely fortunate to have been able to travel as much as I have the past several years, and extremely fortunate to have learned as much as I have from people on both the Internet and while traveling.
 It’s time to pay that forward.

-You might read this article and think I am crazy in how overboard I go in planning my travel, and you probably wouldn’t be crazy for thinking that.
+You might read this article and think I am crazy about how overboard I go in planning my travel, and you probably wouldn’t be crazy for thinking that.
 But if you take just one thing from these articles and put it to use in your travel adventures, then I will have done my part.
 By the way, don’t be afraid to ask questions or leave your own travel tips in the comments section.
 This is an open forum for travel enthusiasts of all levels.
 All are welcome, and no feedback is unwelcome.

 So let’s get started!